Fleckism/SecurityPlus/SecurityPlus/7C Authentication Technologies.md

 In these scenarios, the Extensible Authentication Protocol ([[EAP]]) provides a framework for deploying multiple types of authentication protocols and technologies.
 EAP allows lots of different authentication methods, but many of them use a digital certificate on the server and/or client machines.
 This allows the machines to establish a trust relationship and create a secure tunnel to transmit the user credential or to perform smart-card authentication without a user password.

 Where EAP provides the authentication mechanisms, the IEEE 802.1X Port-based Network Access Control (NAC) protocol provides the means of using an EAP method when a device connects to an Ethernet switch port, wireless access point (with enterprise authentication configured), or VPN gateway.
-802.1X uses authentication, authorization, and accounting (AAA) architecture:
+802.1X uses authentication, authorization, and accounting (AAA) architecture #A_D:

 -   Supplicant—the device requesting access, such as a user's PC or laptop.
 -   Network access server ([[NAS]])—edge network appliances, such as switches, access points, and VPN gateways.
 These are also referred to as _RADIUS clients_ or authenticators.